 With its grand boulevards, world-famous monuments, unparalleled literary and artistic history, and its simple joie de vivre, Paris is a city that will change you forever.
 The Paris of today is a multifaceted and multicultural metropolis that offers a doorway to the cultures of the world.
 It teems with populations from former French colonies like Senegal and Morocco, with Asian and European immigrants, and with business people and scientists from around the globe.

-This program combines rigorous study of the French language with a broad range of classes taught in French by accomplished faculty.
-You can also experience what life is like for French students by taking one or more courses at a local French university.
-Tutoring is available if you need help with the transition to higher education in France.
+This program combines rigorous study of the French language at an advanced level with a broad range of classes taught in French by accomplished faculty.
+You can also experience what life is like for French students by taking one or more courses at a local university—we have five options you can choose from.
+Free tutoring is available if you need help with the transition to higher education in France.

 Our mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.